hhk02/FirefoxDeveloperEdition-AppImage/README.md

 # Firefox Developer Edition with AppImage
-a AppImage of Firefox Developer Edition
+a AppImage of Firefox Developer Edition from the tar file

 ## How to use